Neha-9999/web-playground/README.md

 Company Profile Website

 A simple and responsive Company Profile Website built using HTML5 and CSS3.
-This project demonstrates the use of semantic HTML elements (header, section, article, aside, footer), styling with CSS, and integration of images/icons to create a professional company profile page.
+This project demonstrates the use of semantic HTML elements (header, section, article, aside, footer), styling with CSS and integration of images/icons to create a professional company profile page.

     #Features